Damillora/flora/crates/flora_cli/README.md

 # flora_cli
-`flora-cli` is the command line interface to Flora, a
+`flora-cli` is the command line interface to Flora.

 ## Usage
 * `create`: Creates an app configuration